overture-stack/website/markdown/documentation/dms/installation/demos/index.md

 Available content includes:

-- Configuring and deploying the DMS with the interactive questionnaire
+- Configuring the DMS with the interactive questionnaire
-- Performing post-deployment verification and configuration of the DMS
+- Deploying your cluster and post-deployment verification
 - Uploading data for exploration in the Data Portal